Task configuration

 As we saw in

-Getting started, you can run any Python function as a task in Flyte just by decorating it with @env.task
+Getting started, you can run any Python function as a task in Flyte just by decorating it with @env.task.

 This allows you to run your Python code in a distributed manner, with each function running in its own container.
 Flyte manages the spinning up of the containers, the execution of the code, and the passing of data between the tasks.

-env = flyte.TaskEnvironment(name="hello_world")
+env = flyte.TaskEnvironment(name="my_env")

 @env.task

-async def say_hello(data: str, lt: List[int]) -> str:
+async def my_task(name:str) -> str:

-is assigned to the variable env
+return f"Hello {name}!"Notice how the TaskEnvironment is assigned to the variable env and then that variable is

-.
-This is what connects the TaskEnvironment
+used in the @env.task.
+This is what connects the TaskEnvironment to the task definition.

-In the following we will often use @env.task
+In the following we will often use @env.task generically to refer to the decorator,

 but it is important to remember that it is actually a decorator attached to a specific

-part can be any variable name you like.
+TaskEnvironment object, and the env part can be any variable name you like.

 This will run your task in the default container environment with default settings.